 - Price vs Quality: Cheaper packages usually come with a price.
 Being thrifty may be a virtue, but compromising on quality may not be that wise a move.

-Milestone 5: Your First Baby – Estimated (Prenatal And Delivery) $6K
+Singaporean Milestone 5: Your First Baby – Estimated (Prenatal And Delivery) $14,425

-- Children are expensive because they add costs to housing, child care, health insurance on top of their daily necessity.
+- Children are expensive because they add costs to housing, child care, health insurance on top of their daily necessities.

-Note: Accumulating and paying down a loan are separate things together (If you have a loan to pay down, it should be your priority before other things)
+Note: Accumulating and paying down a loan are separate things together (If you have a loan to pay, it should be your priority before other things)

 - 0% – The interest you get if you store your money under your pillow

-- 3% – The interest from a savings bank (if you meet their max interest requirements)
+- 2% – The interest from a savings bank (if you meet their max interest requirements) or insurance savings plans

 - 8% – The interest from basic passive investing (e.g ETF, Index funds)

 |104 Years 9 Months